Muzeetoma/afc/README.md

-Ensure your docker desktop is running or docker is already running \n Then
+Ensure your docker desktop is running or docker is already running <br>
+Then
 ```run init.sh or sudo init.sh```